 The cylinder head gasket seals the oil and coolant passages and the combustion chamber.
 The combustion chamber is defined by the pistons and cylinder walls on the engine block side, and the valves and spark plugs on the head side.

-The valves housed in the cylinder head are operated by the camshaft, which can be various places.
+The valves housed in the cylinder head are operated by the camshaft, which can be in various places.
 The location plays a big part in determining how difficult it is to replace the head gasket.

 What’s the Price of a New Head Gasket?